hpiwowar/citation11k/analysis/stats.md

 The multivariate regression included attributes to represent an article's journal, journal impact factor, date of publication, number of authors, number of previous citations of the fist and last author, number of previous publications of the last author, whether the paper was about animals or plants, and whether the data was made publicly available.
-Citations were <code class="knitr inline">9</code>% higher for papers with available data, independent of other variables (95% confidence intervals [<code class="knitr inline">5</code>%
-, <code class="knitr inline">13</code>% ], p < 0.01).
+Citations were <code class="knitr inline">9</code>% higher for papers with available data, independent of other variables (p < 0.01, 95% confidence intervals [<code class="knitr inline">5</code>% to <code class="knitr inline">13</code>% ]).

-An analysis on a subset of manually-curated articles led to similar findings as the whole sample, verifying that inclusion of a few articles mistakenly identified as creating microarry data had at most a small influence on the estimate (see supplementary materials).
+ An analysis on a subset of manually curated articles led to similar findings as the whole sample, verifying that errors in automated inclusion criteria determination did not have substantial influence on the estimate (see supplementary materials).

 ### More covariates led to a more conservative estimate

 Our estimate of citation boost, <code class="knitr inline">9</code>% as per the multivariate regression, is notably smaller than the 69% (95% confidence intervals of 18 to 143%) citation advantage found by (Piwowar _et. al._ 2007), even though both studies looked at publicly available gene expression microarray data.
 There are several possible reasons for this difference.

-First, (Piwowar _et. al._ 2007) concentrated on datasets from high-impact studies: human cancer microarray trials published in the early years of microarray analysis (between 1999 and 2003), whereas the current study included gene expression microarray data studies on any subject published between 2001 and 2009.
+First, (Piwowar _et. al._ 2007) concentrated on datasets from high-impact studies: human cancer microarray trials published in the early years of microarray analysis (between 1999 and 2003).
+By contrast, the current study included gene expression microarray data studies on any subject published between 2001 and 2009.
 Second, because the (Piwowar _et. al._ 2007) sample was small, the previous analysis included only a few covariates: publication date, journal impact factor, and country of the corresponding author.

-We attempted to reproduce the prior analysis with the current data points to better understand the reasons for the disparate estimates.
-Limiting the inclusion criteria for the current sample to papers published between 2001 and 2003, with MeSH terms "human" and "cancer", reduced the cohort to 308 papers.
-Running this subsample with the covariates used in the (Piwowar _et. al._ 2007) paper (date of publication, impact factor, corresponding author country) resulted in a comperable estimate to the 2007 paper: a citation increase of 47% (95% confidence intervals of 6% to 103%) when data is made available.
+We attempted to reproduce the prior analysis with the current data.
+We attempted to reproduce the (Piwowar et. al. 2007) analysis with the current data.
+Limiting the inclusion criteria to datasets with MeSH terms "human" and "cancer", and to papers published between 2001 and 2003, reduced the cohort to 308 papers.
+Running this subsample with the covariates used in the (Piwowar _et. al._ 2007) paper resulted in a comparable estimate to the 2007 paper: a citation increase of 47% (95% confidence intervals of 6% to 103%).

 The subsample of 308 papers was large enough to include a few additional covariates: number of authors and citation history of the last author.
-Including these important variables decreased the estimated effect of data archiving to 18% with a confidence interval that spanned a *loss* of 17% citations to a boost of 66%.
+Including these important covariates decreased the estimated effect to 18% with a confidence interval that spanned a loss of 17% citations to a boost of 66%.

-### Data reuse is a demonstrable component of citation boost

-To provide evidence on the proportion of the citation boost that may be caused by data reuse, we randomly selected and manually reviewed  138 citations.
-We identified <code class="knitr inline">8</code> of the citations (<code class="knitr inline">6</code>%, 95% CI: <code class="knitr inline">3</code>% to
-<code class="knitr inline">11</code>% ) were in the context of attribution for data reuse.

-### Citation boost varies with time
+### Citation boost over time

 Because publication date is such as strong correlate with both citation rate and data availability, we also ran regressions for each publication year individually.
 The estimate of citation boost varied by year of publication.
-Papers published recently had little evidence of citation boost for making data available.
-The estimates for papers published in the early 2000s had wide confidence intervals, due to the relatively small number of publications.
-As seen in Table 3 and Figure 2, a citation boost was most clear for papers published in 2004 and 2005, estimated at about 30%.
+The citation boost was greatest for data published in 2004 and 2005, at about 30%.
+Earlier years showed citation boosts with wider confidence intervals due to relatively small sample sizes, while more recently published data showed a less pronounced citation boost.

 <div class="chunk"><div class="rcode"><div class="output"><pre class="knitr R">##       year  est ciLow ciHigh
 ##  [1,] 2001 1.37  0.84   2.25